vitaly-t/connection-string/README.md

 ## API

 Both the root function and class `ConnectionString` take a second optional parameter `defaults`.
-If it is specified, the parser will call method `setDefauts` automatically (see below).
+If it is specified, the parser will call method `setDefaults` automatically (see below).

 The object returned by the parser contains all the properties as specified in the connection string, plus two methods: `setDefaults` and `build` (see below).